Greedy maximal independent sets via local limits: Introduction

-\subsection{Organisation of the Paper}
+\subsection{Organisation of the paper}

-We start by a short list of important applications in \cref{sec:applications}, where we prove some new results and reprove some known ones, using the machinery of \cref{thm:main,thm:de}.
-In a few cases, we are assisted by the claims from \cref{sec:pgf}.
-In particular, we calculate the asymptotics of the greedy independence ratio for paths and cycles (reproving results from~\cites{Flo39,Pag59}), binomial random graphs (reproving a result from~\cites{McD84}), uniform random trees and random functional digraphs (new results) and random regular graphs or regular graphs with high girth (reproving results from~\cites{Wor95,LW07}).

-We then shift our focus to the formal definitions and proofs.
-We begin by introducing the metric that is used to define the notion of \emph{local convergence} in \cref{sec:locallimit}, where we also prove \cref{thm:mean}.
-In \cref{sec:conc} we prove \cref{thm:main}, by essentially proving a decay of correlation between vertices in terms of their distance, and showing that typical pairs of vertices are distant.
+We start with formal definitions and proofs of the main results.
+We introduce the metric that is used to define the notion of \emph{local convergence} in \cref{sec:locallimit}, where we also prove \cref{thm:mean}.
+In \cref{sec:conc}, we prove \cref{thm:main} by essentially proving a decay of correlation between vertices in terms of their distance and showing that typical pairs of vertices are distant.
 In fact, the results of \cref{sec:conc} imply that even without local convergence, under mild growth assumptions, the variance of the greedy independence ratio is decaying.

-In \cref{sec:de} we turn our attention to locally tree-like graph sequences, define (simple, multitype) branching processes, and prove \cref{thm:de}.
+In \cref{sec:de}, we focus our attention on locally tree-like graph sequences, define (simple, multitype) branching processes, and prove \cref{thm:de}.
 We enhance this in \cref{sec:pgf} by introducing a probability generating functions based ``trick'', which allows, in some cases, a significant simplification.
-In \cref{sec:trees} we focus further on tree sequences, where we prove \cref{thm:trees}.
-To this end we pinpoint several interesting properties of the expected greedy independence ratio of the path.